 The theme of “where do we come from” is depicted in Origin through the form of artwork were the designs Panots, Barcelona hexagonal paving tiles.
 Each “bore an identical swirling design of seemingly meaningless squiggles, and yet when they were all arranged and rotated as intended, a startling pattern emerged–an underwater seascape that gave the impression of plankton, microbes, and undersea flora,” (O, XLIX, 220).
 The locals often called these tiles “La Sopa Primordial” or “Gaudi’s primordial soup,” (O, XLIX, 220).
 These tiles represent the common themes of the beginning of life and the question of how we got here because of their depiction of the earliest lifeforms on this planet.

 One of Paul Gauguin’s famous artworks that Dan Brown includes in Origin depicts the overarching theme in the book.
 The postimpressionist painting is called D’où Venons Nous/ Que Sommes Nous/ Où Allons.
 In English, the title translates to Where do we come from?
 What are we?
-Where are we going?.
+Where are we going?
 In Origin, this theme of what is the origin of life and where are we heading in the future is symbolized completely in Gauguin’s painting.
 This painting depicts a Tahitian jungle landscape with its native inhabitants going about their daily activities.
 The painting uses broad strokes, bright colors and looks very primitive at first glance.
 However, the viewer is supposed to look at this painting from right to left in order to get the full meaning on its content.

 On the far right, a new born baby slept on a boulder, representing life’s beginning.
 Where do we come from?
 In the middle, an assortment of people of different ages carried out the daily activities of life.
 What are we?
 And on the left, a decrepit old woman sat alone, deep in thought, seeming to ponder her own mortality.
 (O, LII, 236)